ARRGGHHH I’m Psionic

 1A cone-shaped wave of force 1/2″ diameter at its source and 2″ diameter at its terminus (6″ distance).

 3If Psychic Crush is used the attacker may only defend with mode G (Thought Shield), or have no defense at all.
-Those killed by psychic crush lose all psionic abilities if raised or resurrected.
+Those killed by Psychic Crush lose all psionic abilities if raised or resurrected.

 4Expending double or treble the attack strength will double or treble the range of modes B, C, and D.